NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 This avoids all 3 downsides:

 - Store objects are never deduplicated.
-  OverlayFS ensures that one copy in either store dir layer is enough, and we are careful never to wastefully include a store object in both layers.
+  OverlayFS ensures that one copy in either layer is enough, and we are careful never to wastefully include a store object in both layers.

 - No excess synchronization.
-  local changes are just that: local, not shared with any other consumer.
+  Local changes are just that: local, not shared with any other consumer.
-  The lower store is never written to (no modifications or even filesystem locks) so any slow NFS write and sync paths should not be encountered.
+  The lower store is never written to (no modifications or even filesystem locks) so we should not encounter any slow write and sync paths in filesystem implementations like NFS.

 - No rigidity of the lower store.
   Since Nix sees both the `overlay-store`'s DB and the lower store, it is possible for it to be aware of and utilize objects that were added to the lower store after the upper store was created.